 LSK&D is one of the few law firms in New York that maintains a separate practice group dedicated to appellate practice.
-The need for a specialized group is particularly critical in New York because, unlike the federal courts, the state courts permit appeals from interlocutory orders such as those which decide discovery and other pre-trial matters including motions for summary judgment, motions to dismiss, motions to strike or amend pleadings and motions involving third-party practice.
+The need for a specialized group is particularly critical in New York because, unlike the federal courts and courts in other states, New York State courts permit appeals from interlocutory orders such as those which decide discovery motions and other pre-trial matters including motions for summary judgment, motions to dismiss, motions to strike or amend pleadings and motions involving third-party practice.

-LSK&D recognizes that appellate practice requires unique skills that involve a blend of analytical ability, knowledge of the law and writing skills.
+LSK&D recognizes that appellate practice requires unique skills that involve a blend of analytical ability, knowledge of procedural issues, knowledge of the substantive law and writing skills.